Sloatsburg, New York: Education

 Sloatsburg lies within the Suffern Central School District.
 Sloatsburg Elementary School serves the village, students in grades 6-8 are zoned to Suffern Middle School, and older students are zoned to Suffern High School.

+Infrastructure

 Transportation

 Sloatsburg station provides Metro-North train service on the Port Jervis Line to Hoboken - where connecting PATH train service is available to New York and Jersey City - and to Secaucus, the connecting point to New York Penn Station and points in New Jersey.
 In the opposite direction, the line goes to Port Jervis.
 Sloatsburg is the western terminus for Transport of Rockland's bus line number 93.

 New York State Route 17 travels through Sloatsburg as Orange Turnpike.
-Interstate 87, the New York State Thruway, passes through Sloatsburg, but there is no direct access from the Thruway to other roads in Sloatsburg.
+Interstate 87, the New York State Thruway, passes through Sloatsburg; while there is no direct access from the Thruway to other roads in Sloatsburg, exit 15A is signed for Sloatsburg.
 Seven Lakes Drive through Harriman State Park has its southern terminus in Sloatsburg.